- Sponsored Content

 With two locations in Tucson, one on Tucson’s southside and one in the west on Saint Marys Road, Oasis Fruit Cones is one of the most well-known places to find raspados.

-Oasis offers fifteen flavors, but the heart of the shop is in the combined strawberry and mango raspado.
+Oasis offers many flavors, but the heart of the shop is in the combined strawberry and mango raspado.
 With two scoops of vanilla ice cream and fresh strawberries and mangos, you can’t go wrong with the sweet and classic mixture.

 For more information, visit the Oasis Fruit Cones Facebook Page.